Tolulope-Faseyiku/Power-Station-Analysis/README.md

 ## STEPS
 ### Algorithm Outline
 The general approach to the project is listed below:
+Algorithm Outline
+The general approach to the project is listed below:

 I. Introduction
 II.
 Background
 III.
 Methodology